Schuyler-Minor/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe accessibility on the web to someone new to programming?
+    Accessibility is the practice of ensuring that your website or application is easily viewable and or understandable no matter their age or ability.

 2. Talk about 3 different things you can do to ensure your website is accessible.
+    Semantic markings.
+Resizing images to fit mobile devices.
+Include alt text for images.

 3. How would you explain the concept of a variable to someone new to programming?
+    Variables store values that you can reference later in the program.

 4. What is the purpose of using functions in code?
+    Functions protect a block of code until it is invoked.

 5. How do you access a key inside of an object inside of an array?
+    With dot notation.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.